josedwardmukhwana/josedwardmukhwana/README.md

 # 👋 Jose Edward Mukhwana

-💻 Software Developer focused on automation, web applications, networking, and business systems.
+💻 Your friendly neighbourhood Software Developer | IT Technician.

 ---